 - Prolonged labor

-- Mother who has a history of difficult delivery
+- A mother who has a history of difficult delivery

 Unfortunately, over half of all brachial plexus birth injuries have no known risk factors.

-Did Medical Negligence Cause Your Baby's Brachial Plexus Injury?
+Did Medical Negligence Lead to Your Baby’s Brachial Plexus Injury?

 Doctors and nurses who fail to provide the appropriate standard of pregnancy-related care can generally be held responsible for avoidable birth injuries, including damage to the brachial plexus.